 - Who are the right clients for your foresight work?
 What kinds of foresight work do your clients expect?
 What do they need?

 - How will you know your work is effective?
 How will you prove your value to your clients?

+We’ll cover some tentative answers for these questions, for both very part-time foresight professionals (most of us) and for full-time foresight professionals, in the remainder of this chapter.
 For some clients, the foresight professional may be expected to be an independent, extroverted generalist, continually expanding the client’s horizons, and consistently delivering new learning.
 For others, the foresight professional may be expected to be a team player, a specialist, or an employee happy to work alone on a particular foresight method, competency, or product.